rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 * Fixed: Sale Price will not be visible if empty(For Google Merchant)

 = 1.1.9 (2018-04-23) =
-* Added Support for woocommerce custom field
+* Added Support for WooCommerce custom field
 * Added new merchant - Facebook

 = 1.1.8 (2017-12-27) =